pomadgw/famicomjs/src/6502/instructions/addressings/README.md

 For example, instruction `STA $04` is represented in binary format as `85 04`.

 There are also *indexed zero page mode* where the absolute address is obtained by adding the operand with value of register `X` or `Y`.
 For example, `STA $10,X` with register `X` valued `$02` will store accumulator value to address `$12`.

+## Relative

+Instructions using this addressing mode, which is primarry used by branch instructions, receive operand which is a 8-bit signed integer which is added to program counter register if the condition is true.
+Instructions using this mode will use only 2 bytes of memory consisting of first byte for opcode and another byte (8 bit) for operand.

+For example, instruction `BEQ LABEL` which label refers to next two bytes instruction is represented in binary format as `F0 02`.

 ## Source